gdeiulis/automationpractice/Doc.md

 # difficulties
-  Automation practice website is extremely slow so I needed to add wait commands I often get error 508
+  Automation practice website is extremely slow so I needed to add wait commands I often get error 508 and other server errors
   Html tags are not perfectly compatible with the latest browser's versions